RasppleII/a2cloud/docs/ivanx/index.md

 rightmost or bottommost port.
 If you want to definitively know, see the note at the end.

-<span style="line-height: 1.714285714; font-size: 1rem;">If you have an
+If you have an
-Apple IIe, then “printer port” or “modem port” means a Super Serial Card in slot 1 or 2, respectively.</span>
+Apple IIe, then “printer port” or “modem port” means a Super Serial Card in slot 1 or 2, respectively.

-<span style="text-decoration: underline;">You have one USB-to-serial
+_You have one USB-to-serial
-adapter, and want to use it for virtual drives</span>
+adapter, and want to use it for virtual drives_

 You can use: